 Family Programs and Counselling

-Addicts and people who have co-occuring mental health disorders aren’t the only ones that suffer.
+People with addiction who have co-occurring mental health disorders aren’t the only ones that suffer.
 Their families and friends also are affected by the addiction or disorder.
-At Aurora Recovery Centre’s, we assist the families and loved ones of our members with their own recovery.
+At Aurora Recovery Centre, we assist the families and loved ones of our members with their own recovery.
 We have a variety of different Family Group sessions, programming, and workshops that happen weekly.
 We also have an intensive Family Program workshop that covers a variety of topics and includes tools for the family to change how they can more effectively support the member’s recovery.
 Our family programming allows people to find peace and contentment in their own lives, whether the addict is in recovery or not.